 Treatment of an intracerebral hematoma

 Seek medical attention immediately - call an ambulance.
-The ambulance staff will try to stabilise the patient and will rush the patient to hospital and on arrival at hospital, emergency surgery is required.
+The ambulance staff will try to stabilise the patient and will rush the patient to the hospital and on arrival at the hospital, emergency surgery is required.
 This aims to stop the bleeding and relieve the pressure build-up in the skull.

 After successful surgery, the patient will be kept under close observation in hospital for several weeks.
 Further tests will be done to check for brain damage and to ensure that all bleeding has stopped.
-Once released from hospital the patient will require regular check-ups and long-term medication.
+Once released from the hospital the patient will require regular check-ups and long-term medication.